Chery Tiggo 8: Australia

 The Tiggo 8 Pro Max was introduced in Australia in February 2024, with prices announced and sales commenced in May 2024.
 It is available in three grade levels: Urban, Elite and Ultimate.
 All models were powered by a 2.0-litre turbocharged petrol engine, mated with a 7-speed DCT.
 Front-wheel drive is standard on the Urban and Elite grades, while the Ultimate grade is exclusively standard with all-wheel drive.

 In June 2025, the plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV) with front-wheel drive, marketed as the Super Hybrid went on sale in Australia with customer deliveries commenced in July 2025, the Super Hybrid version is available for the Urban and Ultimate grades.

 Europe

 The Tiggo 8 made its European market debut in July 2025 at the Goodwood Festival of Speed, it became the first Chery model to be marketed in the United Kingdom.
-For Europe, it is available with either a 1.6-litre turbocharged petrol or 1.5-litre turbocharged petrol plug-in hybrid (Super Hybrid).
-For the European, the non-hybrid versions adopt the exterior styling from the Chinese market Tiggo 8 Plus II model, while the Super Hybrid versions adopts the exterior and interior styling from export market 2024 facelift model.
+In the European market, it is available with either a 1.6-litre turbocharged petrol or 1.5-litre turbocharged petrol plug-in hybrid, branded with the Super Hybrid name.
+The non-hybrid versions adopt the exterior styling from the Chinese market Tiggo 8 Plus II model, while the Super Hybrid versions adopts the exterior and interior styling from export market 2024 facelift model.